 The legs of Asian hornet are black with distinctive yellow tips.
 The legs of the European hornet are completely red-brown.
 In rare cases the red-brown color may fade, but the legs are never black.
 The legs of smaller wasp species (common yellowjacket, German yellowjacket) are almost completely yellow.

 The abdomen of an Asian horn is black with only one dark yellow abdomen segment (tergite 4).
 The abdomen of the European hornet is yellow for two thirds.
 The first segment (tergite 1) is red-brown and black.
 The tip of the abdomen is always yellow.
 Usually two rows of black dots are visible on a yellow background.

-On the left: European hornet red-brown legs with some yellow pigmentation seen, (c) Michel Garin.
+On the left: Median wasp queen, red-brown legs with some yellow pigmentation seen, (c) Michel Garin.
 On the right: the distinct black legs with yellows tips of the Asian hornet, (c) Warre-SG.

 Other look-alike insects

 Common yellowjacket (Vespula vulgaris) and German yellowjacket (Vespula germanica)

 Size: small wasp species, up to 2 cm long.